I am stunned when a church applies the best practices in church finances and sees a 400% increase in an area of their income.

 Be generous with guest speakers who leave the comforts of family and home to minister in your church.

-Financial scandals in any organisation are damaging but in a church they are destructive.
+Financial scandals in any organisation are damaging but in a church they are destructive and the antithesis of best practices in church finances.

 When people give their tithes and offerings they expect your dealings to be scrupulously honest, moral , legal and ultimately Christ honouring.